yndajas/Algorithms/README.md

 # Algorithms

-A collection of algorithms implemented in Ruby and/or JavaScript.
+A collection of algorithms implemented in JavaScript and/or Ruby.

 For Ruby implementations, you can: